The objectives of FMR Inc. are to:

 Committee

 The committee meets on the third Tuesday of each month except December, at 19:30, in Little Kings Hall, 33 O'Keefe St, Buranda.
+All members are welcome to attend.

 A brief history of F.M.R.